-- (a) Applications to take the Certified Public Accountant Examination must be made on a form provided by the Board and filed with the Board by a due date specified by the Board in the application form. - (b) An application will not be considered filed until the application fee and examination fee required by these Rules and all required supporting documents have been received, including proof of identity as determined by the Board and specified on the application form, official transcripts and proof that the Candidate has satisfied the education requirement.
+- (a) The examination required in subsection 5(d) of the Act will be the Uniform CPA Examination developed and scored by the AICPA. - (b) Applications to take the examination must be made on a form provided by the Board or the Board's designee and filed with the Board or its designee by a due date specified by the Board in the application form. - (c) An application will not be considered filed until the application fee and examination fee required by these Rules and all required supporting documents have been received, including proof of identity as determined by the Board and specified on the application form, official transcripts and proof that the Candidate has satisfied the education requirement. - (d) A Candidate who fails to appear for the examination shall forfeit all fees charged for both the application and the examination.

-- (c) A Candidate who fails to appear for the examination shall forfeit all fees charged for both the application and the examination. - (d) The Board or its designee will forward notification of eligibility for the computerbased examination to NASBA's National Candidate Database.
+(e) The Board or its designee will forward notification of eligibility for the examination to NASBA's National Candidate Database.